 richest, most vintage sounding hunk of tone

-The one I could never find in a strat.
-Seriously!
+The one I could never find Seriously!

 Oh, but the bridge, THE BRIDGE!
 The bridge is just nasty.